movebit/move/language/move-analyzer/editors/code/README.md

 ### Troubleshooting

-If you see an error message *language server executable 'move-analyzer' could not be found* in the bottom-right of your Visual Studio Code screen when opening a Move file, it means that the `move-analyzer` executable could not be found in your `PATH`.
+If you see an error message *language server executable 'aptos-move-analyzer' could not be found* in the bottom-right of your Visual Studio Code screen when opening a Move file, it means that the `aptos-move-analyzer` executable could not be found in your `PATH`.
 You may try the following:

-1. Confirm that invoking `move-analyzer --version` in a command line terminal prints out `move-analyzer version number`.
+1. Confirm that invoking `aptos-move-analyzer --version` in a command line terminal prints out `aptos-move-analyzer version number`.
 If it doesn't, then retry the instructions in **step 1**.
 If it does successfully print this output, try closing and re-opening the Visual Studio Code application, as it may not have picked up the update to your `PATH`.
-2. If you installed the `move-analyzer` executable to a different location that is outside of your `PATH`, then you may have the extension look at this location by using the the Visual Studio Code settings (`⌘,` on macOS, or use the menu item *Code > Preferences > Settings*).
-Search for the `move-analyzer.server.path` setting, and set it to the location of the `move-analyzer` language server you installed.
+2. If you installed the `aptos-move-analyzer` executable to a different location that is outside of your `PATH`, then you may have the extension look at this location by using the the Visual Studio Code settings (`⌘,` on macOS, or use the menu item *Code > Preferences > Settings*).
+Search for the `aptos-move-analyzer.server.path` setting, and set it to the location of the `aptos-move-analyzer` language server you installed.
 3. If the above steps don't work, then report
    [a GitHub issue to the Move repository](https://github.com/move-language/move/issues) to get help.